-Interest paid to a connected party in excess of an arm's-length amount may be:
+Interest paid to a connected party in excess of an arm'slength amount may be deemed:

-- Deemed to be a dividend paid by the person, and received by the connected party; and - Not a deductible expense.
+- to be a dividend paid by the person, and received by the connected party; and - not a deductible expense.

-As well as the general arm's-length rule above, thin capitalisation rules apply in limited circumstances, again where interest exceeds an arm's-length amount:
+As well as the general arm's-length rule above, thin-capitalisation rules apply in limited circumstances, again where interest exceeds an arm's-length amount:

-- Where a company pays interest to a connected party which is not a company; and - In the case of interest paid by a company to an unconnected party, where the loan is secured on assets belonging to a connected party who is an individual.
+- where a company pays interest to a connected party which is not a company; and - in the case of interest paid by a company to an unconnected party, where the loan is secured on assets belonging to a connected party who is an individual.

 In such cases the interest will be treated as a dividend paid by the company to the connected individual if the loan capital to equity ratio is greater than five to one.
-There is an exception for credit institutions or deposit takers regulated under the Banking Act.
+Credit institutions or deposit takers regulated under the Banking Act are an exception to this rule.
 Regardless of accounting treatment, preference shares are treated as equity for the purposes of the thin capitalisation rules.

-Where a person pays interest to an arm's-length lender (eg, a bank loan) and a substantial part or all of the loan is secured by:
+The interest on a loan will not be deductible where a person is paying interest to an arm's-length lender (eg, a bank) and a substantial part or all of the loan is secured by:

-- A cash deposit made with the lender, or a connected person of the lender, or by a person connected to the borrower, or secured by certain investments; and - The income from those cash deposits or investments is not taxable.
+- a cash deposit made with the lender, or a person connected to the lender, or by a person connected to the borrower, or secured by certain investments; and - the income from those cash deposits or investments is not taxable.